-According to Inc.com, online reviews impact buying behaviors of individuals as much as 84% of the time.
-With so many people paying attention to online reviews when determining what product to buy, what company to shop from, and whom to do business with, it is imperative to manage and monitor your online review.
+According to Inc.com, online reviews impact the buying behaviors of individuals as much as 84% of the time.
+With so many people paying attention to online reviews when determining what product to buy, what company to shop from, and whom to do business with, it is imperative to manage and monitor your online reviews.
 Paying attention to what people are saying about your company could cost you potential customers, or could bring you thousands of new customers.
 Since it is easy for people to share their options online, managing your online reviews has never been more important!

 Are You Tracking Reviews?

 One of the first things to do is start tracking your reviews.
 If you have not read any reviews of your company, start with your Google My Business page.

 As you can see, when you Google your business name, it should have some reviews (if not, you will want to claim your business listing and start getting some customer reviews to strengthen your online reputation).
 On the reviews, click on the hyperlink showing how many reviews you have to browse through them and read about what your customers are saying.

 Paying attention to your online reputation can help you deliver the best image possible to strengthen customer relationships.

 If you are actively managing your online reputation, how are you dealing with the reviews?
 Do you respond to each review?
 Do you only respond to negative reviews?
 How and when should you respond to reviews?
 In most cases, there are many review websites, discussion boards, and areas that people look to when they are researching your company and products.
 It is important to keep tabs on all of them so you can ensure you are providing excellent service.

 As this is a time-consuming task, some people look to software services to help.
 The trouble with automating processes like this is how easily it can miss that “human element” people seek.
 Performance Driven Marketing specializes in online reputation management, and we can help manage your online reviews and respond properly when informed of the situation (for negative review problems.)

 The Star Rating